 Let them run and resolve the issue for you.

 Repairing an app has the power to resolve most of the issues.
 You need to see if it can do the same in this case.
-You can use the following steps to reset Groove App in Windows 11/10.
+You can use the following steps to reset the Media Player app in Windows 11/10.